aerickt/steno-dictionaries/README.md

 It's no secret that writing out syllabically can be quite slow.
 Here are a few techniques you can find in the dictionary that will help you write a bit shorter.

 ##### Dropping unstressed vowels
-I have kind of already illustrated this technique in [Situations that benefit from dropping unstressed vowels](#Situations-that-benefit-from-dropping unstressed-vowels).
+I have kind of already illustrated this technique in [Situations that benefit from dropping unstressed vowels](#situations-that-benefit-from-dropping-unstressed-vowels).
 Figuring out stress can be a bit of a challenge within a word and I unfortunately do not have any tips at this moment, apart from showing a few examples.
  - `PHEPL/RAOEUZ` → memorize ("o" is dropped)
+ - `T*EPL/RAEUR/KWREU` → temporary ("o" is dropped)
  - `TPOFRPB/TPHAT` → fortunate ("u" is dropped)
  - `KPHAPBD` → command ("o" is dropped and remaining word is fit into one stroke)
  - `KPHAOUPB/KAEUT` → communicate (both the "o" and the "i" are dropped)